btschwertfeger/kraken-rebalance-bot/README.md

 <h1 align=center>
-    Welcome to the Spot Rebalance Bot for the Kraken Cryptocurrency Exchange 🐙
+    Welcome to the Spot rebalance bot for the Kraken Cryptocurrency Exchange 🐙
 </h1>

 <div align="center">